Skip to content

 Property Type Default Description

-primaryColor string Site config color Icon color (sparkle)
+primaryColor string Appearance config color Icon color (sparkle)

 backgroundColor string #E8F5F5 Section container background